stacklane/docs/🗄/Article/models/fields.md

 ## Maximum Size

 Upload sizes of up to 10MB are accepted.
-However images that exceed 2000px wide will be proportionally re-sized to 2000px wide with a proportional height.
+However images that exceed 2000px wide will be resized to 2000px wide with a proportional height.
 The size of an image does **not** contribute to the size of a model.

 ## Example Definition